pieterlange/kube-openvpn/README.md

 ```
 $ kubectl edit configmap openvpn-ccd
 ```
 Look at the example and add another for the `CLIENTNAME` you added before.
-Restart the openvpn server (kill the running pod).
+You do not have to restart openvpn but if you're already connected you will need to reconnect to get the static IP.

 ![Two-way traffic](kube/routing2.png "Direct access to the client from other kubernetes services!")